GoogleCloudPlatform/container-vm-guestbook-redis-python/README.md

 # Container VM Guestbook

 This is a sample on how to use container VMs for a simple guestbook.
+You can read more about containers on GCE [here](https://developers.google.com/compute/docs/containers).

 There are 2 containers that get deployed into one VM: